MSW Acceptance Rates

 Overall Acceptance Rates

 Finding a MSW program to fit your budget and your interests is nothing like the challenge of a law school or a business school.
 In 2005 Columbia University, ranked fourth in the nation, accepted 70% of their 900 applicants - and over half chose not to attend, presumably because of costs.
-University of Michigan acceptance rate was 70% two years ago; University of Chicago was 68%, Washington University in St. Louis was 64%.
+University of Michigan acceptance rate was 70% in the past few years while University of Chicago was 68% and Washington University in St. Louis was 64%.
 Those are currently the top three programs in the nation according to US News & World Report.